ajnciro/ajnciro/README.md

 ### Welcome to my GitHub! 👋

 - 🔭 Physicist/Systems Analyst
 - 📚 MSc in Physics and Information Theory.
-Currently at a Bachelor's of Electronics and Telecommunications Engineer at Universidade Federal de Uberlândia.
+Currently majoring in Electronics and Telecommunications Engineer at Universidade Federal de Uberlândia.
 - 💻 Intern at Algar Telecom
 - 👨‍💻 Learning Java.